kabrau/PyImageRoi/README.md

 # PyImageRoi
+A simple tool for
+- Labeling object bounding boxes in images.
-Capturing image ROI (Region of interest) with Python and OpenCV<br>
+- Capture image ROI (Region of interest).

-## Version 01
-Folder ./version_01
+Implemented with Python 3.5. and OpenCV
 You can capture multiple regions per image.<br>
 The regions are saved in a text file with same name of image file.<br>

 Example: <br>
-cat.jpg
+cat.jpg  <= image <br>
-cat.jpg.txt
+cat.txt  <= label <br>

 Each line of text file is a one region.<br>
 The region is X_start, Y_start, X_end, Y_end.<br>